 Food trucks are an appealing option for entrepreneurs new to their local food scene.
 They can travel just about anywhere, and the startup capital and overhead costs pale in comparison to traditional brick-and-mortar restaurants.

-But there are still important questions to consider before starting a food truck: are food trucks profitable?
+But there are still important questions to consider when learning how to start a food truck: are food trucks profitable?
 And how much do food trucks make?

 While revenue averages vary based on location, breaking even in the food truck industry takes hard work, business savvy, and culinary expertise.
 To help potential food truck owners figure out how much they can expect to make, we’re exploring a few critical elements of the business: startup costs, monthly costs, profit margins, and the pros and cons of the food truck model.